 Once you have a list of relevant keyword targets, you can start generating blog ideas around them.

 To generate blog post ideas, you can certainly rely on the power of your own creativity and brainstorming.
-But if you need a little more help, use the Blog Ideas feature in your SearchAtlas dashboard.
+But if you need a little more help, use the Blog Ideas tool in your SearchAtlas dashboard.

 First, enter the keyword target that you want to create a blog post around.